MicrosoftDocs/azure-devops-docs/release-notes/roadmap/2023/page-filters-include-additional-fields.md

 # Additional fields on page filters

 As a user, I want to filter work items by any field.
-Not just the few specific fields currerntly available.
+Not just the few fields currently available.
 This applies for backlogs, boards, sprints, queries, and delivery plans.

 [Community Suggestion Ticket](https://developercommunity.visualstudio.com/t/add-the-ability-to-filter-boards-by-custom-fields/606538)

-Filter options dialog to pick and choose additional fields to filter on.
+Dialog to pick and choose additional fields to be used on filter control.

 > [!div class="mx-imgBorder"]
 > ![screen shot field picker.](media/boards-field-filters-1.gif#lightbox)

-Additional fields added to your filter.
+Additional fields added.

 > [!div class="mx-imgBorder"]
 > ![screen shot new field filters applied.](media/boards-field-filters-2.gif#lightbox)